-Class Meetings: Lectures will meet on Tuesdays and Thursdays from 9:30 to 10:50 in Economics 304.
+Class Meetings: Lectures will meet on Wednesdays 8:00 to 10:50 in Economics 304.

 Office Hours: Office hours are by appointment.
-See me in person, call or e-mail to set up a convenient time to meet.
+See me in person or e-mail to set up a convenient time to meet.

 Requirements: There are five sets of requirements for this course: